K. J. Osborn: Minnesota Vikings

 Osborn was selected by the Minnesota Vikings in the fifth round (176th pick) of the 2020 NFL draft.

 In Week 6 of the 2021 season, Osborn caught the game-winning touchdown pass in overtime against the Carolina Panthers.
 In Week 14, Osborn had 3 receptions for 83 yards, including a 63-yard touchdown pass from quarterback Kirk Cousins, in a 36–28 win over the Pittsburgh Steelers.

 Osborn finished the 2021 season with 655 receiving yards and seven touchdowns; both statistics ranked as third-most on the Vikings behind fellow wide receivers Justin Jefferson and Adam Thielen.

 During Week 15 of the 2022 season against the Indianapolis Colts, Osborn finished with 157 receiving yards and a touchdown on 10 receptions.
 Trailing by 33 points, the Vikings came back and won 39–36 in overtime, the largest comeback in NFL history.
 In Week 18, Osborn had his second-career 100+-yard game in the season finale against the Chicago Bears, finishing with 117 receiving yards on 5 receptions.

 He finished the 2023 season with 48 receptions for 540 yards and three touchdowns.

 New England Patriots

 On March 19, 2024, Osborn signed with the New England Patriots.
 He was waived on December 10, finishing his tenure with seven catches for 57 yards and a touchdown.

 Washington Commanders

 Osborn with the Washington Commanders in 2025.

 On December 11, 2024, Osborn was claimed off waivers by the Washington Commanders.

 On March 14, 2025, he re-signed with the Commanders on a one-year contract.
 On August 26, Osborn was released due to roster cuts.

+Atlanta Falcons

+On November 24, 2025, Osborn signed with the Atlanta Falcons' practice squad.

+Tennessee Titans

+On April 1, 2026, Osborn signed with the Tennessee Titans.
+He was waived as part of final roster cuts on August 30, but signed with the team's practice squad the next day.